GLYCAM-Web/website/WebTools/Adding_Tools.md

 1. Ensure that your code is portable.
 2. Generate a list of systems requirements (software with versions, specific hardware, etc.)
 3. Generate scripts or other executables or information so that the website can perform:
-    a.
-Validation of the environment and inputs.
+    * Validation of the environment and inputs.
-    b.
-Evaluation of the options available to the user and of the suitability of the inputs.
+    * Evaluation of the options available to the user and of the suitability of the inputs.
-    c.
-Execution of the scientific code.
+    * Execution of the scientific code.
-    d.
-Assessment of the statusof the code execution.
+    * Assessment of the statusof the code execution.
-3. Make user-friendly descriptions of the inputs and outputs.
+4. Make user-friendly descriptions of the inputs and outputs.
 From these, the API for your tool will be constructed.

 **Keep the science in your code!** It is important that the website and GEMS only rarely be required